dpaservices/legal/terms-2017.md

 ###Photographs

 You should supply graphic files in an editable, vector digital format.
 You should supply photographs in a high resolution digital format.
-If you choose to buy stock photographs, we can suggest stock libraries.
 If you would like us to search for stock photographs on your behalf, we can provide a separate estimate for that.

 ###HTML, CSS and JavaScript